Create a Website Account - Manage notification subscriptions, save form progress and more.

 The PIN number is provided in the emailed renewal reminder and fees due notice, the number does not change.
 You may have the PIN number emailed to you by clicking on "email my PIN" next to the PIN field.

 Your business may receive a Code Enforcement citation for code violations such as but not limited to conducting business on an expired business license, not obtaining a business license, business license address is incorrect, etc.

-Renewals are only accepted up to 90 days prior to the license expiration date.
+No, we process and collect fees for no more than one year ahead up to 90 days prior to the license expiration date.

 We do not generate invoices for a business license.

 Emailed renewal reminder notices are sent up to 3 months prior to the expiration month.
 If you require a paper notice, you may print the emailed reminder. *Licenses can be renewed up to 90 days prior to the expiration date without a reminder.

 It is not necessary to request a renewal reminder notice; they are automatically distributed via email up to 3 months prior to the expiration month.

 No, business owners will need to renew each year at the time of renewal.